BIMrxLAB/Revit2GraphQL/README.md

 the following elements can be resolved using GraphQL:

-1) hello returns teh path of your revit file
+1) hello returns the path of your revit file
 1) FamilyCategories, Families, FamilySymbols
 1) FamilyInstances with Parameters
 1) ViewSchedules with data